Join AFSMC in bringing love, volunteerism and a helping hand to the people of Israel (Jan 14-18)

 Watch the moment the expectant mother finds out that her baby is okay.

-Professor Gadi Segal, Head of Internal Telemedicine at Sheba Medical Center, and Galia Barkai, Head of Sheba Beyond discuss the groundbreaking innovations that are providing relief to Ukrainian refugees in their time of need.
+Professor Gadi Segal, Head of Internal Telemedicine at Sheba Medical Center, and Galia Barkai, Head of Sheba Beyond discuss the groundbreaking innovations that provided relief to Ukrainian refugees in their time of need.

 Thanks to Sheba Beyond, all medical qualities of a tertiary medical center are available to the refugees through the technology, including 13 vital sounds such as blood pressure, heart rate, oxygen saturation, and more.